cogdog/truwriter/README.md

 Because it requires no login or CMS knowledge, TRU writer is great for projects where multiple people are contributing or for classroom applications where many individuals need to publish content on the same site.
 It focuses on the writing rather than Wordpress (not that we do not love you, Wordpress!)

-The site invisibly logs in visitors to a special account to make available advanced publication and editing tools, but those individuals will not need to navigate the Wordpress dashboard or login structure (we love Wordpress, but hey, not everyone needs to see that dashboard, right?).
+The site invisibly logs in visitors to a special account to make available advanced publication and editing tools, but those individuals will not need to navigate the Wordpress dashboard or login structure (we love dashboards, but hey, not everyone needs to see that mess, right?).
 The TRU Writer allows individuals to publish anonymously, or under an assumed name, or their own name, or whatever.

 The TRU Writer Theme was developed along with the [TRU Collector](http://splot.ca/splots/the-comparator/), the [TRU Sounder](http://splot.ca/splots/tru-sounder/), [The Comparator](http://splot.ca/splots/the-comparator/), and the [Daily Blank](http://splot.ca/splots/the-daily-blank/) [while on a fellowship](http://cogdog.trubox.ca) at [Thompson Rivers University](http://tru.ca/)--that's why the "TRU" in the theme name.